panoramichq/docs.pano.dev/getting-started/setting-up-your-company/managing-users-and-teams.md

 ### **Information Pano will provide to the customer**

-* The Audience URI value.
+* The Audience URI value
 * The Assertion Consumer Service URL
 * SAML metadata file